 This device has an impressive set of features which help the group’s job and reduce the amount of programming required for the hardware to be compatible.
 This is because substantial amount of software is already programmed on the device.
 This software includes auto-discovery/pairing which is as seamless as replacing a cable.
 It also has an onboard embedded Bluetooth stack that does not require a host processor, much like the iWRAP for the WT21, which will conserve some processing power of the group’s own microcontrollers.
 Not to mention the time required to design a custom Bluetooth stack.

 On top of all of these features the RN-42’s power consumption is very efficient.
 When the module is inactive and in sleep mode, it only draws 26 micro Amps.
 This module is capable of being programmed for low power use and can be adjusted very simply to match any application.
 This is also the cheapest solution the group has found yet.
-Below is a list of relevant specifications to easily compare modules, Table 3.3.E:
+Below is a list of relevant specifications to easily compare modules, Table 3.3.E:Property